iann0036/tf-cfn-provider/docs/providers/azurerm/NotificationHubNamespace.md

 ## Properties

+`Name` - (Required) The name to use for this Notification Hub Namespace.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the Resource Group in which the Notification Hub Namespace should exist.
 Changing this forces a new resource to be created.

 `Location` - (Required) The Azure Region in which this Notification Hub Namespace should be created.